Shopify/polaris/README.md

 ## Using the React components

 While we do offer a CSS-only version, **we strongly recommend using the React versions of our components**.
-It’s the version that we’ll be using at Shopify.
+It’s the version that we use at Shopify.
 It allows for rich, complex components like Tabs and Popovers, and will not have as many breaking changes as the CSS-only version.

 ### Installation